Close

 What are the Additional 80D Deductions?

-You are eligible to claim an additional 80D income tax deduction of ₹5,000 for the expenses associated with health check-ups.
+You can claim an additional 80D income tax deduction of ₹5,000 for the expenses associated with health check-ups.
 This includes all expenses for a check-up of the entire family.

 2